 - a.
 Equipment, essential furnishings, and household products including furniture for the bedroom or living room, window coverings, food preparation items, and bed or bath linens; - b.
 Security deposits or other such payments required to obtain a lease on an primary private residence; - c.
-Set-up fees or deposits for utility or service access such as, telephone, electricity, heating); and - d.
+Set-up fees or deposits for utility or service access such as, telephone, electricity, heating); - d.
+Linkage to health-related legal support, when qualifying conditions, as outlined in a personcentered service plan, are met; and - e.
 Any other service, equipment, or item that is not listed above that is necessary to integrate in the community and does not duplicate a Medicaid State Plan service.